 But a serving of this sweet source of health benefits (1 cup) contains 13 grams of sugar.

 Pomegranates are a great source of vitamin C and fiber alongside anti-inflammatory properties.
-And by both eating pomegranates and drinking pomegranate juice, one can protect against disease which includes Alzheimer’s and certain types of cancer.
+And by both eating pomegranates and drinking pomegranate juice, one can protect against diseases which include Alzheimer’s and certain types of cancer.

 Unfortunately, this fruit still makes the list as it contains 12 grams of sugar in a single serving (1/2 a cup of arils).